Pelosi denies prior knowledge of Russia bounty reports: 'Intelligence community should have brought it to us'

 Pelosi suggested additional sanctions on Russia.

-The White House said Trump didn't know about the alleged Russian plot and said it didn't rise to his level because the intelligence community wasn't in complete agreement about the bounty plot.
+The White House said Trump didn't know about the alleged Russian plot and said it didn't rise to his level because the intelligence community wasn't in complete agreement about the bounty reports.

 Trump's National Security Adviser Robert O'Brien told "Fox and Friends" Wednesday that the CIA officer who briefs the president decided not to tell the commander in chief that Russia was allegedly paying bounties to kill U.S. troops.
 For his part, Trump dismissed the reporting as a "hoax."